Helping millions of people navigate the world of technology.

 iPad Not Receiving Emails 4

-Did you recently change your Gmail or Outlook account password?
-You may not get emails on your iPad due to an account authentication error.
-You’ll need to remove your account and add it again with the updated login details.
+If you have recently changed your Gmail or Outlook account password, you may not receive emails on your iPad due to an account authentication error.
+So, remove your account and add it again with the updated login credentials.
+Follow the below steps to do it.

 iPad Not Receiving Emails 5 1